Do You Feel Disconnected From Your Partner?

-“Working with Amber, we’ve learned tools to use during tough times to prevent arguments.”
+“Working with our therapist, we’ve learned tools to use during tough times to prevent arguments.”

 Everyone wants to feel loved and valued, but not all of us are skilled at communicating our needs.
 Many people lack positive communication role models.
 Others simply struggle to identify and articulate their emotions.
 But, with help, you can learn healthy ways to express your feelings, communicate more effectively and reconnect with your partner.